Better Choice Than The Blade 130 S?

 The 150X however really does live up to this "larger heli" feel (with the correct settings - more on that shortly).
-Of course it can't replicate the added mass and inertia that gives larger helicopters their wonderful feel and fluid like performance, but when it comes to stability and predictability, the 150X for a micro has it nailed down better than the rest (at least anything I have flown to date).
+Of course it can't replicate the added mass, inertia, and momentum that gives larger RC helicopters their wonderful feel and fluid like performance, but when it comes to stability and predictability, the 150X for a micro has it nailed down better than the rest (at least anything I have flown to date).

 I won't get into all the 150 GRS configuration options you can access with the free 150 GRS app.
 You can download the Android version here and the the iOS version here and play around with the application to get a basic idea how it works.

 The 150X user manual is also very comprehensive, and here is a good video as well that goes over the main configuration steps.

 You don't even have to be an RC helicopter enthusiast to realize just how powerful and feature rich this little 150 GRS package is.